+$^{^{36}}$ A Safety Guide on design of auxiliary and supporting systems in nuclear power plants is also in preparation.

-7.70.
+- 7.70.
 Full verification and validation of such complex components could be very difficult or even practically impossible if they are not designed correctly.
-Unidentified errors might exist, and these might be replicated in all redundant components or spread to other systems that based on the same platform, because software modules, programmed devices or libraries could be common to all.

-7.71.
-In digital systems, inputs are sampled at discrete points in time, signals are periodically transmitted between system elements and outputs are also produced periodically.
-Consequently changes in the processing load or communication load of a digital system could affect transmissions speed and response time, if such systems are not designed correctly.
-Changes to the processing load or communications load might result from changes in plant parameters, operation in different systems or plant states, or equipment failures.

-7.72.
-Reference [11] provides further detailed information on the special nature of digital systems.

-7.73.
-The design of digital I&C systems should ensure that the system will perform its safety functions in accordance with the requirements for response time and accuracy in all specified operating conditions and all possible conditions of data loading.

-7.74.
-I&C safety systems should be designed to have deterministic behaviour, in that any given input sequence that is within the specification of the item will always produce the same outputs and response times, i.e. the time delay between stimulus and response has a guaranteed maximum and minimum.

-7.75.
-Ensuring deterministic response times might, for example, involve the following:

-- Avoidance of process-related interrupts, so that no plant condition can directly affect the rate of interrupts that the I&C system will have to handle; - Allocation of resources statically at design time;

-• Bounding iterations of loops that are set by predefined limits.
+Unidentified errors might exist, and these might be replicated in all redundant components or spread to other systems that are based on the same platform, because software modules, programmed devices or libraries could be common to all. - 7.71.
+In digital systems, inputs are sampled at discrete points in time.
+Signals are periodically transmitted between system elements and outputs are also produced periodically.
+Consequently, changes in the processing load or communication load of a digital system could affect transmission speed and response time if such systems are not designed correctly.
+Changes to the processing load or communications load might result from changes in plant parameters, operation in different systems or plant states, or equipment failures. - 7.72.
+Reference [11] provides further detailed information on the special nature of digital systems. - 7.73.
+The design of digital I&C systems should ensure that the system will perform its safety functions in accordance with the requirements for response time and accuracy in all specified operating conditions and all possible conditions of data loading. - 7.74.
+I&C safety systems should be designed to have deterministic behaviour, in that any given input sequence that is within the specification of the item will always produce the same outputs and response times, i.e. the time delay between stimulus and response has a guaranteed maximum and minimum. - 7.75.
+Ensuring deterministic response times might involve: - Avoidance of process-related interruptions so that no plant condition can directly affect the rate of interruptions that the I&C system will have to handle: - Allocation of resources statically at design time; - Bounding iterations of loops that are set by predefined limits.

-7.76.
+- 7.76.
 The response time and accuracy of digital systems functionally depend on the sample rate and on the processing cycle time.
-In systems that have not been correctly designed, these parameters could also depend on the processor speed.

-7.77.
-The design and analysis of digital systems should be such that failures of individual components (e.g. computer processors) result in a predictable range of accepted system behaviour.

-7.78.
-Loss of power to or restart of a digital system should not result in undesirable modification of configuration data or software.
+In systems that have not been correctly designed, these parameters could also depend on the processor speed. - 7.77.
+The design and analysis of digital systems should be such that failures of individual components (e.g. computer processors) result in a predictable range of accepted system behaviour. - 7.78.
+Loss of power to, or restart of, a digital system should not result in undesirable modification of configuration data or software.